Windows XP: Physical memory limits

 The maximum amount of RAM that Windows XP can support varies depending on the product edition and the processor architecture.
 All 32-bit editions of XP support up to 4 GB, except the Windows XP Starter edition, which supports up to 512 MB of RAM.
-64-bit editions support up to 128 GB.
+The 64-bit editions support up to 128 GB.

 Processor limits

-Windows XP Professional supports up to two physical processors;

-Windows XP Home Edition supports only one.

-However, XP supports a greater number of logical processors:

-32-bit editions support up to 32 logical processors, and 64-bit editions support up to 64 logical processors.
+Maximum number of physical processors that Windows XP supports is: 1 for Starter Edition, Home Edition, Media Center Edition, and Tablet PC Edition; and 2 for Professional.

+Maximum number of logical processors that Windows XP supports is: 32 for 32-bit (x86-32) and 64 for 64-bit (x86-64).

 Upgradeability

 Several Windows XP components are upgradable to the latest versions, which include new versions introduced in later versions of Windows, and other major Microsoft applications are available.
 These latest versions for Windows XP include: